Hacker0x01/docs.hackerone.com/docs/programs/two-factor-authentication.md

 Once your two-factor authentication has been verified, when you log in to HackerOne, you’ll be prompted to enter a 6-digit verification code from your authentication application.
 You must enter the verification code in order to successfully log in to HackerOne.

-*Note: Two-factor Authentication is on a per-user basis.
-You can’t have single-source sign-on (SSO) and 2FA simultaneously.*
+<i>Note: Two-factor Authentication is on a per-user basis.
+You can’t have single-source sign-on (SSO) and 2FA simultaneously.</i>